Complete Accounts Receivable Manager Career Guide

 Key Responsibilities

-- Collaborate with sales and customer service departments to resolve billing disputes and improve the overall customer experience.
+- Coordinate with sales and customer service to resolve billing disputes within defined SLAs, track root causes, and implement process changes to prevent repeat errors.

 Work Environment